 When things start to get impossible in life, a ‘saviour’ comes to save the day.
 It’s what we all want, isn’t it?
 But in this particular film, the ‘ordinary’ program is the true hero of the story.
 It may be true that we need to be inspired by the ‘god’ who suddenly appears in our midst, but we have to do the saving, not the ‘god’.

-Check out the final closing remarks by Flynn when he meets Alan Bradley (Tron’s programmer) and Dr. Lora Barnes (Yori’s programmer):
+Here is the final closing remark by Flynn when he meets Alan Bradley (Tron’s programmer) and Dr. Lora Barnes (Yori’s programmer):

 Tron poster courtesy of google.com